springmeyer/win-osm-workshop/Tutorial.md

 QGIS is a free desktop GIS program with features similar to ArcMap.

+TileMill is a cartography design studio that runs on both the desktop and web.

 PostGIS adds GIS functions to the PostgreSQL database.

-Will get OSM data into it using the osm2pgsql.
+We will get OSM data into PostGIS using the osm2pgsql importer.

-TileMill is a cartography design studio.

-We choose these tools mainly because they have easy installers for windows.
-But, for details more on the "why" of these tools see: http://sproke.blogspot.com/2012/02/game-changer-open-source-mapping-in.html
+We chose these tools because they have easy installers for windows, but also for their functionality.
+For more on the "why" behind these tools see: http://sproke.blogspot.com/2012/02/game-changer-open-source-mapping-in.html

 # Table of Contents